boneskull/xstate-audition/README.md

 > Run a State Machine Until It Transitions from One State to Another

-`runUntilTransition(actor, fromStateId, toStateId)` / `runUntilTransitionWith(actor, options, fromStateId, toStateId)` are curried functions that will start an actor and run it until it transitions from state with ID `fromStateId` to state with ID `toStateId`.
+`runUntilTransition(actorRef, fromStateId, toStateId)` / `runUntilTransitionWith(actorRef, options, fromStateId, toStateId)` are curried functions that will start an actor and run it until it transitions from state with ID `fromStateId` to state with ID `toStateId`.
 Once the actor transitions to the specified state, it will immediately be stopped.

-`waitForTransition(actor, fromStateId, toStateId)` / `waitForStateWith(actor, options, fromStateId, toStateId)` are similar, but do not stop the actor.
+`waitForTransition(actorRef, fromStateId, toStateId)` / `waitForStateWith(actorRef, options, fromStateId, toStateId)` are similar, but do not stop the actor.

 ```ts
 import {strict as assert} from 'node:assert';